Disordered complex networks: energy optimal lattices and persistent homology: Introduction and main ideas

-An important model of point processes which has been studied in this respect is the so-called Ginibre ensemble (\cite{MS,deng2014ginibre}), which can also be looked upon as the 2D Coulomb gas (or the 2D One Component Plasma) at the inverse temperature $\beta=2$ (\cite{Survey,jancovici1993large}).
+An important model of point processes which has been studied in this respect is the so-called Ginibre ensemble (\cite{MS,deng2014ginibre, LBDA14}), which can also be looked upon as the 2D Coulomb gas (or the 2D One Component Plasma) at the inverse temperature $\beta=2$ (\cite{Survey,jancovici1993large}).
 Introduced by the physicist Ginibre as the non-Hermitian analogue of the famous Wigner Gaussian random matrix ensemble (\cite{ginibre1965statistical}), it belongs to the special class of point processes known as \emph{determinantal point processes} (or DPPs) (\cite{ST03, HKPV}).
-In the rest of this article, we will occasionally refer to it as the RMT ensemble, based on its connection to random matrix theory, and the resulting network as the \textit{RMT network}.
-Via the connection to either random matrices or DPPs, it may be seen that mutual repulsion between the points is a built-in feature of the Ginibre random network (\cite{HKPV}).
+In the rest of this article, we will occasionally refer to it as the Ginibre ensemble and the resulting network as the \textit{Ginibre network}.
+Via the connection to either random matrices or DPPs, it may be seen that mutual repulsion between the points is a built-in feature of the Ginibre network (\cite{HKPV}).
 Moreover, for quantities which involve only the absolute values of the points like the coverage probability or link success probability, we can exploit the fact the process of absolute values has an equivalent description as independent gamma random variables (\cite{HKPV}), which enables some facility with theoretical analysis.